IPGP/billboard/articles/article.md

 > "THE BEST ALBUM OF ALL TIME IN MY HUMBLE OPINION!" (c) Boris M. Maletckii

-> "DID SOMYBODY MADE SOMETHING BETTER THAN THIS" (c) Chicago Made/Cookie Monster/Chick Magnet Punk's IG story from B. Maletckii's memory
+> "DID SOMEBODY MAKE SOMETHING BETTER THAN THIS" (c) Chicago Made/Cookie Monster/Chick Magnet Punk's IG story from B. Maletckii's memory